adaptlearning/adapt-contrib-trickle/README.md

 >>**_isCompletionRequired** (boolean):  Forces the user to complete the block/article before the step is unlocked.
 If the block/article is reset on a page revisit, the lock will be reapplied.
 The default is `true`.

 >>**_isLockedOnRevisit** (boolean):  On every page revisit the step will be relocked.
 The default is `false`.

+The following attribute can be added to config.json to overide which completion data attribute is used to test when the trickle button should be displayed.

+>**_completionAttribute** (string): Defines which completion attribute is used to test when the trickle button should be displayed.
+By default this is _isInteractionComplete but can be changed to the core data attribute _isComplete.

 ## Limitations